Prejudice (legal term): Settlement negotiations

 The term "without prejudice" is used in the course of negotiations to settle a lawsuit.
 It indicates that a particular conversation or letter cannot be tendered as evidence in court.
 It can be considered a form of privilege.
 This usage flows from the primary meaning: concessions and representations made for the purpose of settlement are simply being mooted for that purpose, and are not meant to actually concede those points in litigation.

 Such correspondences must both be made in the course of negotiation, and represent a genuine attempt to settle a dispute between the parties.
 A prohibition exists on documents marked "without prejudice" being used as a façade to conceal facts or evidence from the court.
 As a result, documents marked "without prejudice" that do not actually contain any offer of settlement may be used as evidence, should the matter proceed to court.
 Courts may also decide to exclude from evidence communications not marked "without prejudice" that do contain offers of settlement.
+A "narrow context" was identified in Family Housing Association (Manchester) Ltd v Michael Hyde and Partners in 1993, where without prejudice negotiations could be considered by a court dealing with a preliminary application to dismiss a claim: "If the application succeeds, the action will be at an end.
+If it fails, and the case proceeds to trial, the material will not be available to the trial judge".

+The House of Lords' 2009 ruling in the case of Ofulue v Bossert UKHL 16 confirmed that the public policy intention behind the without prejudice rule, which serves to encourage the parties in dispute to speak freely in order to settle the issues between them, should enjoy "wide protection", and therefore only in exceptional cases could statements issued "without prejudice" be used in evidence.

 The term "without prejudice save as to costs" is a change to the above and refers to a communication that cannot be exhibited in court until the end of the trial, when the court awards legal costs to the successful party unless some other order is made because an offer was unreasonably rejected.
 This is also called the Calderbank formula, from Calderbank v Calderbank (2 All E.R.
-333 (1976)), and exists because English courts have held that "without prejudice" includes for the purposes of costs, as in Court of Appeal, in Walker v.
-Wilshire (23 QBD 335 (1889)):
+333, 1976), and exists because English courts have held that "without prejudice" includes for the purposes of costs, as in Court of Appeal, in Walker v.
+Wilshire (23 QBD 335, 1889):